Company Q&A

 Additionally, Pantheon has benefitted from technical input of other leading experts including AHS (providers of Rock Volatiles Stratigraphy or RVS), eSeis (AVO and seismic petrophysics) and SLB (static and dynamic reservoir modelling, subsurface development planning etc) among others to support management estimates.

-Following the recent issuance of $35M of convertible bonds, how will the Company finance operations before reaching breakeven?
+Following the issuance of $35M of convertible bonds in March 2025, how will the Company finance operations before reaching breakeven?

 What oil prices are you modeling for your future profitability forecasting?